inex/ixp-manager-docs-md/docs/features/peeringdb-oauth.md

 Well, we at INEX do not think so and we have developed and enabled this feature for our members.

-By enabling PeeringDB OAuth, you are creating a path that delegates authentication and authorization of users on your platform.
+By enabling PeeringDB OAuth, you are creating a path that delegates authentication and authorization of users on your platform to PeeringDB.
 This is not a decision that was rushed into.
-PeeringDB has become the industry standard database for network operators and the PeeringDB team take the job of assessing whether someone should be affiliated with a network seriously.
+It is particularly notable that PeeringDB is the industry-standard database for network operators and the PeeringDB team take the job of assessing whether someone should be affiliated with a network seriously.

 We at INEX also discussed this functionality with a wide variety of people in our industry and the opinion was overwhelmingly in favor with no known dissenters.